Frequently Asked Questions

 Q14: I am only interested in going on a specific trip – can I sign up and be guaranteed of getting that one?

 A: No, your spot will not be guaranteed.
 The registration system will require you to choose five distinct destinations-- they are all great!
-That said, it is likely that most people will be placed on one of their top three choices.

 Q15: Can I be on the same Random Walk as another incoming student?

 A: Friendship pairings can't be guaranteed.
 To maximize your chances of this, we would ask that both friends register online simultaneously, listing choices in the exact same order.
+Then, send an e-mail to RandomWalks@worldstrides.org letting us know of your preference.
+While we will try to get you on the same trip, please note, this could diminish your chances of getting your first choice.

 Q16: Can my significant other register for a Random Walk?

-Couples where both partners are matriculating at Booth have the option of choosing a Couples trip, but also can choose any other of the Random Walk destinations if they prefer.
-In this case, if both partners want to attend the same singles trip together, they should email RandomWalk@lists.ChicagoBooth.edu to notify us of their preference to travel together or separately.
+Couples where both partners are matriculating at Booth have the option of choosing a Couples trip, but also can choose any other of the Random Walks destinations if they prefer.
+In this case, if both partners want to attend the same singles trip together, they should email RandomWalks@worldstrides.org to notify us of their preference to travel together or separately.

 If you would like to attend a Couples trip, you must register both yourself and your significant other at the same time you submit your trip preferences.
 Please note that a $300 per person non-refundable deposit will be required at this time for both the student and the partner, and that you will be unable to register your significant other at a later date.